 8. Get a good mentor on board

 Remember – two heads are better than one.
 Seek out the advice of a family friend who has the experience of being in business, or someone who is recommended to you, or someone you are close to.
+They can provide an experienced objective eye over something that’s very precious to you.
 Consider giving them a share of the profits or equity in your company in return for advice.

 9. Justify every assumption in your business plan